 2017 LSAT Prep Course Scholarship Winner Announced

-For the second year, The Johnston Law Firm, LLC has offered a legal scholarship to help a full-time college student in the U.S. prepare for the LSAT exam.
+For the second year, Johnston Law Firm, P.C. has offered a legal scholarship to help a full-time college student in the U.S. prepare for the LSAT exam.
 We’d like to congratulate Elza Kochueva as this year’s winner of the 2017 LSAT Prep Course Scholarship!
 Elza is studying Law & Society at John Jay College, City University of New York, and aspires to attend law school in 2019.
 Congratulations!!

 As part of her application, Elza was required to submit a 450+ word essay describing what she’d do with a law degree, and how society would benefit.
 She has graciously given us her permission to publish her essay on our blog.
 We invite you to read it below.